O'Doherty's rebellion: Spread of the rebellion

-Paulet was largely blamed for the rising, both for his behaviour towards local Gaelic population, and for neglecting basic security precautions in Derry.
+Paulet was largely blamed for the rising, both for his behaviour towards the local Gaelic population, and for neglecting basic security precautions in Derry.
 However, Chichester later admitted his part of the responsibility for his bad treatment of O'Doherty after the Canmoyre Woods incident, observing that "all men believed that he had been wronged".
 The English military in Ireland had few troops ready to respond to the outbreak of violence, but Chichester mustered the male inhabitants of Dublin and surroundings and sent what forces he could northwards immediately.
 He also arranged the raising of hundreds of Gaelic fighters in Ulster.

 Their success at Derry gained support for the rebels.
 O'Doherty captured Doe Castle, the Scottish inhabitants of Strabane fled for safety, and Coleraine was under threat.
 Sir Henry Og O'Neill, a Gaelic leader allied with the Crown, and his son Turlough McHenry O'Neill were killed and his town of Kinard was burned.
 O'Doherty's rising attracted around 1,000 supporters, including the O'Hanlons, who rose near Newry.
 O'Doherty's forces avoided the estates of the exiled Earl of Tyrone, sparing Dungannon.

 It still remained a distinct prospect that the revolt would lead to the Crown offering a favourable settlement to O'Doherty rather than face an expensive war, a common occurrence in Ireland during previous centuries.
 But some of his gathering supporters believed the Earl of Tyrone was about to return with Spanish help, possibly as a first stage to restoring Catholicism in England and Scotland as well as Ireland.
 To encourage such supporters O'Doherty proclaimed that everything he did was "in zeal for the Catholic cause".
 There was also the possibility that Tyrone would use the threat of his return to pressure for a reconciliation with the Crown and be restored to his title and lands.

 Chichester offered to step down from his post once the rebellion was put down, and King James was said to have been "persuaded that the mistaken conduct of the present Viceroy has much to do with these events".
 In the meantime Chichester despatched 700 troops under Sir Richard Wingfield, encouraging them to launch a "thick and short" campaign in Ulster.
 In response, some of O'Doherty's forces even advanced towards the edge of The Pale.

 Wingfield's forces overran O'Doherty's own territory in Inishowen, capturing the town of Buncrana and recovering the ruined remains of Derry.
 They took O'Doherty's residence at Burt Castle, capturing his wife and son and freeing the prisoners taken at Derry, who were held there.
 The loss of his own castle badly damaged the morale of O'Doherty's supporters, who pressured him into seeking a direct confrontation with Wingfield's army and threatened to leave him if he did not.